Hazarajat: 19th century

-In the 18th and 19th centuries, a sense of "Afghan-ness" developed among the Pashtuns and the Hazaras began to coalesce.
+In the 18th and 19th centuries, a sense of "Afghan-ness" developed among the Hazaras and the Pashtuns began to coalesce.
 It has been suggested that in the 19th century there was an emerging awareness of ethnic and religious differences among the population of Kabul.
 This brought about divisions along "confessional lines" that became reflected in new "spatial boundaries".
 During the reign of Dost Mohammad Khan, Mir Yazdanbakhsh, a diligent chief of the Behsud Hazaras, consolidated many of the districts they controlled.
-Mir Yazdanbakhsh collected revenues and safeguarded caravans traveling on the Hajigak route through Bamyan to Kabul through Sheik Ali and Behsud areas.
+Mir Yazdanbakhsh collected revenues and safeguarded caravans traveling on the Hajigak route through Bamyan to Kabul through Sheikh Ali and Behsud areas.
 The consolidation of the Hazarajat thus increasingly made the region and its inhabitants a threat to the Durrani state.

 Until the late 19th century, the Hazarajat remained somewhat independent and only the authority of local chieftains was obeyed.
 Joseph Pierre Ferrier, a French author who supposedly traveled through the region in the mid-19th century, described the inhabitants settled in the mountains near the rivers Balkh and Kholm "The Hazara population is very less but ungovernable, and has no occupation but pillage; they will pillage and pillage only, and plunder from camp to camp".
-Subsequent British travelers doubted whether Ferrier had ever actually left Herat to venture into Afghanistan's central mountains and have suggested that his accounts of the region were based on hearsay, especially since very few people dared then to enter the Hazarajat; even Pashtun nomads would not take their flocks to graze there, and few caravans would pass through.
+Subsequent British travelers doubted whether Ferrier had ever actually left Herat to venture into Afghanistan's central mountains and have suggested that his accounts of the region were based on hearsay, especially since very few people entered the Hazarajat; Pashtun nomads (Kuchi people) would not take their flocks to graze there, and few caravans would pass through.

 Afghanistan's Kuchi people, who are unsettled nomads who migrate between the Amu Darya and the Indus River, temporarily stayed in Hazarajat during some seasons, where they overran Hazara farmlands and pastures.
 Increasingly during summers, these nomads would camp in large numbers in the Hazarajat highlands.

 The travels of Captains P. J. Maitland and M. G. Talbot from Herat, through Obeh and Bamyan, to Balkh, during the autumn and winter of 1885, explored the Hazarajat proper.
 Maitland and Talbot found the entire length of the road between Herat and Bamyan difficult to traverse.
 As a result of the expedition, parts of the Hazarajat were surveyed on one-eighth inch scale and thus made to fit into the mapped order of modern nation-states.
 More thought and attention was put into demarcating the definite borders of modern nations than ever before, which entailed great difficulties in frontier regions such as the Hazarajat.